trickstercache/trickster/README.md

 See the 'deploy' Directory for more information about using or creating Trickster docker images.

-### Kubernetes and Helm
+### Kubernetes

-See the 'deploy' Directory for both Kube and Helm deployment files and examples.
+See the 'deploy' Directory for Kube and deployment files and examples.

+### Helm

+Trickster Helm Charts are located at <https://helm.tricksterproxy.io> for installation, and maintained at <https://github.com/tricksterproxy/helm-charts>.
+We welcome chart contributions.

 ### Building from source